 - 5 or to [Add Number] and press the Menu Select button directly below Sel.

-The display shows Type 1 ⟨Default Type⟩. - 6 Press the Menu Select button directly below Edit.
+The display shows Type 1 <Default Type>. - 6 Press the Menu Select button directly below Edit. - 7 or to the required channel and press the Menu Select button directly below 0K.

-- 8 → or → to Number 1 and press the Menu Select button directly below Edit.
+- or of to Number 1 and press the Menu Select button directly below Edit.